doamatto/maatt.fr/content/imprint.en.md

 ---
 type: page
 title: Imprint
-description: Need to reach out to me?
-Here's some of the methods on how to do so
+description: Boring legal pages.
+If you need to read some legal work, though, this is the place to be.
 translationKey: imprint
 slug: imprint
 ---